 Applying object play in the work environment

 By far the most explored area of productive play is that of object play.
-Using Lego as modelling or abstraction tool is one example of object play at work.
+Using Lego as a modelling or abstraction tool is one example of object play at work.
 Most of the ‘agile’ games are examples of object play.
 Each ‘game’ demonstrates an idea in a less serious environment where it is safe to take risks and explore.

 Object play can also take the form of a hackathon or a coding dojo, where there is no ‘game’ as an object of play but rather work.
 It is also my preferred tool for productive play as it is directly linked back to work.
 A hackathon is the Olympic games of knowledge work.

 A hackathon is a voluntary showcase of talent where people get to show what they can do in a limited time.
-Finally, a hackathon usually doesn’t have the real-world impact compared to actual work, adding to its playfulness.
+Finally, a hackathon usually doesn’t have a real-world impact compared to actual work, adding to its playfulness.

 Introduce yearly or quarterly hackathons at work as a means to recognize talent and innovate.
 Or allocate the concept of 20% hack time where each person can work on a personal project for an allocated time.